-The very best part about Costa Rica, besides its ecology, is the Costa Rican people (“los Ticos“).
+The very best part about Costa Rica, besides its natural wonders, is its Costa Rican people (“los Ticos“).
 Los Ticos I’ve encountered have been extraordinarily helpful and selfless people, never once asking for anything in return–Even when I’ve insisted.
 In the countryside, Costa Ricans welcomed me into their home for food and coffee and shared the exotic fruits growing in their backyards with me.
 When I got lost in cities, I was kindly helped by Costa Ricans, almost to a fault.
 “I think I got it.
 No, no, it’s OK.
 You don’t have to walk me there.”

 Costa Rica’s highly cherished ecology along with the graciousness of its people make this country the perfect destination for a beautiful adventure and/or some much-needed relaxation.
 Whether you’re touring one part of the country or renting a car and open to exploring it all, Costa Rica offers a myriad of exploration options.